irynamcb/finalProject/README.md

 ### On Friendsbook users can do the following:

-* Leave posts on each others walls
+* Leave posts on each other's walls
 * Post pictures
 * Delete posts
 * Like and unlike posts